aeberspaecher/todoParser/README.rst

 Supported options:

 - ``--vc``: parse files under version control.
 Supported so far: git/svn.
-- ``--verbose``: print names of file for which parsing fails due to unsupported filetype.
+- ``--verbose``: print names of files for which parsing fails due to an unsupported filetype.

 - a typical use case might be something like